-Hemoglobin is a heterotetramer protein.
-It is composed of two α-hemoglobin and two β-hemoglobin subunits.
+Haemoglobin is a heterotetramer protein.
+It is composed of two α-haemoglobin and two β-haemoglobin subunits.
 Each subunit binds oxygen independently.
 Then, once an oxygen molecule is bound to it, the oxygenated subunit increases the oxygen affinity of the three remaining subunits.
 This is positive cooperativity: the subunits "cooperate" to enhance each other's binding of oxygen.

 Classically, it has been saird that haemoglobin exists in two distinct states: the R state and the T state.
 The R state ("Relaxed") is the oxygenated form; the T state ("Tense") is the deoxygenated form.
 The distinction between the two states is a change in structure: one pair of αβ subunits in the oxygenated R-state appears rotated by 15° with respect to the other pair of subunits.